 This is all the more reason cannabis testing is vital.
 This way, you can determine if a seemingly sativa-dominant plant turns out to be indica-dominant or vice versa.
 Likewise, if distributing a true hybrid, tests will show whether the plant’s chemotype truly yields a 50/50 split.

 How We Test and Identify Hybrids

-Like pure sativa and indica strains, hybrid species have their own specific cannabinoid and terpene profile.
+Like pure sativa and indica cultivars, hybrid species have their own specific cannabinoid and terpene profile.
 We can test for these constituents to verify whether a strain is indeed of a particular species.
-This is done through state-of-the-art testing equipment like mass spectrometry, flame ionized detection, and high-pressure chromatography.
+This is done through state-of-the-art testing equipment like mass spectrometry, flame ionized detection, and high-performance liquid chromatography.